mschulzer/markedsspil/docs/deployment.md

  1. Resets the database entirely
  2. Runs migrations for the database
  3. Collects static files
- 4. Generate translation files
- 5. Populate a test-database
+ 4. Populate a test-database
- 6. Runs the Django development webserver exposed on port 8000
+ 5. Runs the Django development webserver exposed on port 8000

 The database is reset in production to ensure that we use the same starting point for any manual tests that we do.